 Reporting a safeguarding concern

-If you are an employee of an Adult Social Care provider or another professional organisation such as the NHS or Police and you would like to report a safeguarding concern that has happened in North Tyneside, please complete our online reporting form
+If you are an employee of an Adult Social Care provider or another professional organisation such as the NHS or Police and you would like to report a Safeguarding Concern that has happened in North Tyneside, please complete our professionals online reporting form

 The North Tyneside Safeguarding Adults Initial Enquiry Form is to be used by Adult Social Care providers to report suspected or actual instances of abuse or neglect and could form the start of a Safeguarding Adults (Section 42) Enquiry under the Care Act.